truecrunchyfrog/ian/README.md

 This configuration houses how your calendar works, like subscribed calendars, synchronization hooks, etc.

-If you will be running an ian server, it is all configured in this file, meaning this file is shared across client and server.
+If you will be running an ian server, it is all configured in this file, meaning this file is shared between both client and server.